10 Incredibly Cool Car Finds in Barns

 It sounds like something out of a movie: a long-neglected barn, dust dancing in the single beam of sunlight that falls on a mysterious, covered shape.
 With a sudden move, the hero pulls away the tarp to reveal a gorgeous, pristine vehicle.
 But it's not fiction!

 50 Ford Thunderbirds

-You won’t believe the prices these crazy celebrity cars fetched at auction!
+You won’t believe the prices these celebrity cars fetched at auction!

 North Carolina Gold

 Tom Cotter—who has more than one mention in this list—unearthed this find as part of Hagerty’s Barn Find Hunter video series.
 In one of the most memorable episodes, Cotter entered a North Carolina barn and discovered vehicles untouched for decades.
 The find included a BMW 3-Series, a Triumph, a Shelby Cobra 427 and even a Ferrari 275 GTB.

 Don’t miss these vintage trucks that never went out of style.